 Give your parents (or in-laws) a whole YEAR full of memories to enjoy!

-GIFT UPDATE: Nana tells me ALL THE TIME how much she loves the frame.
-All the grandkids have access to upload photos and it works great.
+Last year, we got my mother-in-law a Nixplay frame and put the app on the adult kids' phones.
+We can upload pictures directly to her frame.
+It's great!
+Our Nana tells us ALL THE TIME how much she loves the frame.
+All the grandkids also have access to upload photos and it works great.

 3. DNA Testing for Ethnicity & Genealogy